kellydinneen/kellydinneen/README.md

 ## 👋
 ## My name is Kelly Dinneen.
-I am a software developer and a student at the [Turing School of Software & Design](https://frontend.turing.io/).
+I am a frontend engineer and data visualization designer.

 *I have a knack for communicating complex ideas, a love of learning, and an ever-growing curiosity about human-technology relationships.*